 A big bonus here – Lume is clear!

 A big drawback for me with Native deodorant was the white crumbly bits that would gather in my pits throughout the day.
-There is not white buildup with Lume.
+There is no white buildup with Lume.

 If you're new to the natural deodorant world, it may come as a surprise that natural deodorants do not prevent sweat, Lume included.
 This is because they do not contain aluminum.

-Lume comes in a traditional deodorant twist up tube and has a gel texture.
+Lume comes in a traditional deodorant twist-up tube and has a gel texture.
 I do not exaggerate when I say a little goes a long way.
-I roll up my tube so that tiniest little bit of product comes out.
+I roll up my tube so that the tiniest little bit of product comes out.
 That is enough for both underarms.